mhus/kt2l/docs/docs/usage/create-template.md

 Options and descriptions are optional.
 The value is the default value for the placeholder and is also optional.

-The placeholder `namespace` is always available and is the namespace of the create dialog.
+The placeholder `namespace` is always available and is the namespace of the resources creation panel.

 Example: